Advanced Recycling

 Advanced recycling: A different way to handle used plastics

-For example, a chip bag may have a plastic outer layer and an aluminum inner layer.
-This combination of materials can’t be effectively separated by traditional machines.
 Advanced recycling solves these issues by breaking down materials to their molecular level.
-These “refreshed” molecules then become the raw materials used to make brand-new plastics and other valuable products.
-It truly gives a new life to plastic waste.
+These molecules then become the raw materials used to make fuels, lubricants, brand-new plastics and other valuable products.
+The process allows a wider variety of plastics to be recycled – chip bags, motor oil bottles, artificial turf and more.

 Here’s how it works.